Alaska Highway: Construction

 The road was originally built mostly by the U.S. Army Corps of Engineers as a supply route during World War II.
-In 1942, the Army Corps of Engineers assigned more than 10,000 men, about a third of whom were black soldiers, members of three newly formed African-American segregated regiments.
+In 1942, the Army Corps of Engineers assigned more than 10,000 men, about a third of whom were black soldiers, members of the newly formed 93rd, 95th and 97th General Service Regiments of segregated African-American troops from the American South.
 There were four main thrusts in building the route: southeast from Delta Junction, Alaska, toward a linkup at Beaver Creek, Yukon; north then west from Dawson Creek (an advance group started from Fort Nelson, British Columbia, after traveling on winter roads on frozen marshland from railway stations on the Northern Alberta Railways); both east and west from Whitehorse after being ferried in via the White Pass and Yukon Route railway.
 The Army commandeered equipment of all kinds, including local riverboats, railway locomotives, and housing originally meant for use in southern California.

 The official start of construction took place on March 9, 1942, after hundreds of pieces of construction equipment were moved on priority trains by the Northern Alberta Railways to the northeastern part of British Columbia near Mile 0 at Dawson Creek.
 Construction accelerated through the spring as the winter weather faded away and crews were able to work from both the northern and southern ends; they were spurred on after reports of the Japanese invasion of Kiska Island and Attu Island in the Aleutians.
 During construction the road was nicknamed the "oil can highway" by the work crews due to the large number of discarded oil cans and fuel drums that marked the road's progress.
 The construction crew had also passed through an Indigenous village known as Champagne (Shadhala-ra) which they used to set up camp.
 Unfortunately, disease spread and nearly wiped out the indigenous population of the village.
 After the war, the survivors left the village to find work, leaving the location a ghost town.